EricMFink/ProfessionalResponsibility/_drafts/Casebook/mrpc.md

 		(ii) the client is informed of the existence and nature of the agreement; and

-	(5) give nominal gifts as an expression of appreciation that are neither intended nor reasonably expected to be a form of compensation for recommending a lawyer’s services.
+	(5) give nominal gifts as an expression of appreciation that are neither intended nor reasonably expected to be a form of compensation for recommending a lawyer's services.

 (c) A lawyer shall not state or imply that a lawyer is certified as a specialist in a particular field of law, unless: